Alejogb1/job-board/blog-data/why-does-switching-to-windows-containers-cause-a-no-matching-manifest-error-when-pulling-a-linuxamd64-library.md

 id: "why-does-switching-to-windows-containers-cause-a-no-matching-manifest-error-when-pulling-a-linuxamd64-library"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a situation I've bumped into more times than I'd care to recount, especially during the transition periods when folks were dipping their toes into Windows containerization.
 The "no matching manifest" error when you're trying to pull a Linux/amd64 image on a Windows container host is, at its core, a fundamental architectural mismatch.
 We're talking about operating system kernels and instruction sets here—not just a simple configuration oversight.

 The crux of the problem is that Docker images are intrinsically tied to the architecture and operating system they're built for.
-A Linux container image, specifically one built for the amd64 instruction set, contains binaries compiled to run *directly* on a Linux kernel using amd64 instructions.
+A Linux container image, specifically one built for the amd64 instruction set, contains binaries compiled to run _directly_ on a Linux kernel using amd64 instructions.
 Windows containers, on the other hand, run on a Windows kernel.
-There's no magic translation layer or emulation at play; the operating system and instruction set *must* match for the container to function.
+There's no magic translation layer or emulation at play; the operating system and instruction set _must_ match for the container to function.

 Think of it like trying to run a macOS application on a Windows machine without any compatibility layer.
 It simply won’t work because the code is compiled for a different environment.
 This applies exactly to containers.
 The container image manifest, which is essentially a detailed descriptor of the image, specifies the operating system and architecture for which the image is intended.
 When you try to pull an image from a registry, the docker daemon on your host examines the manifest to see if there’s a match.
 If the host’s OS and architecture don’t match what's in the manifest, you get that infamous "no matching manifest" error.
 The Docker engine sees the manifest and says, "Nope, I can't run that here, this isn't my home.”